-(1)a headline to read as follows:

-"NOTICE OF DETERMINATION NOT TO UPDATE
+(1) a headline to read as follows: "NOTICE OF DETERMINATION NOT TO UPDATE

+LAND USE ASSUMPTIONS, CAPITAL IMPROVEMENTS

+PLAN, OR IMPACT FEES";
-LAND USE ASSUMPTIONS, CAPITAL IMPROVEMENTS PLAN, OR IMPACT FEES"; a statement that the governing body of the political as determined that no change to the land use assumptions, vements plan, or impact fee is necessary; an easily understandable description and a map of the service (2)subdivision has determined that no change to the land use assumptions, capital improvements plan, or impact fee is necessary;

-(3)area in which the updating has been determined to be unnecessary;

-a statement that if, within a specified date, which date (4) shall be at least 60 days after publication of the first notice, a person makes a written request to the designated official of the political subdivision requesting that the land use assumptions, capital improvements plan, or impact fee be updated, the governing body must comply with the request by following the requirements of Sections 395.052-395.057; and

-(5) a statement identifying the name and mailing address of the official of the political subdivision to whom a request for an update should be sent.

-The advisory committee shall file its written comments on the (C) need for updating the land use assumptions, capital improvements plans, and impact fee before the fifth business day before the earliest notice of the government's decision that no update is necessary is mailed or published.

-If, by the date specified in Subsection (b)(4), a person requests (d) in writing that the land use assumptions, capital improvements plan, or impact fee be updated, the governing body shall cause an update of the land use assumptions and capital improvements plan to be prepared in accordance with Sections 395.052-395.057.

-An ordinance, order, or resolution determining the need for (e) updating land use assumptions, a capital improvements plan, or an impact fee may not be adopted as an emergency measure.
+- (2) a statement that the governing body of the political subdivision has determined that no change to the land use assumptions, capital improvements plan, or impact fee is necessary; - (3) an easily understandable description and a map of the service area in which the updating has been determined to be unnecessary; - (4) a statement that if, within a specified date, which date shall be at least 60 days after publication of the first notice, a person makes a written request to the designated official of the political subdivision requesting that the land use assumptions, capital improvements plan, or impact fee be updated, the governing body must comply with the request by following the requirements of Sections 395.052-395.057; and - (5) a statement identifying the name and mailing address of the official of the political subdivision to whom a request for an update should be sent. - (c) The advisory committee shall file its written comments on the need for updating the land use assumptions, capital improvements plans, and impact fee before the fifth business day before the earliest notice of the government's decision that no update is necessary is mailed or published. - (d) If, by the date specified in Subsection (b)(4), a person requests in writing that the land use assumptions, capital improvements plan, or impact fee be updated, the governing body shall cause an update of the land use assumptions and capital improvements plan to be prepared in accordance with Sections 395.052-395.057. - (e) An ordinance, order, or resolution determining the need for updating land use assumptions, a capital improvements plan, or an impact fee may not be adopted as an emergency measure.